Longtime Florence County Councilman James Schofield dies

 "He served this county with integrity and foresight," Dorriety said Saturday evening.
 "He was always well prepared.
 You don't replace someone like that.
 I lost a friend and a mentor.
 He was a great friend to me and to Florence County."

-Schofield, a Republican representing Council District 8, was hospitalized Thursday morning prior to the monthly meeting of the Florence County Council.
+Schofield, a Republican representing Council District 8, revealed in 2018 that he was battling blood cancer.
+He was hospitalized Thursday morning prior to the monthly meeting of the Florence County Council.

 “Councilman Schofield is not with us today,” Dorriety said at the meeting.
 “I want everyone in the public and everyone up here to keep him in your prayers. ...
 He’s very much in our prayers, because James has been a good friend of ours, and he’s a good friend of Florence County.
 He really cares about what’s going on.
 I ask y’all to pray diligently for James’ quick healing, so he can be back with us.”

+Schofield also was known for his passion for public safety, particularly his support for EMS and firefighters.

-State Sen. Hugh K. Leatherman Sr. called Schofield a faithful public servant.
+S.C.
+Sen. Hugh K. Leatherman Sr. of Florence called Schofield a faithful public servant.

+“He spent a lifetime working to better his community; you have to look no further than his work in expanding EMS services and economic development to understand his impact,” Leatherman said in a statement released Sunday morning.

 "It is a sad day for Florence County," Councilman Roger Poston said Saturday night via text message.
 "He was such a leader.
 He was a visionary.
 My heart aches for his family."